JGonnermann/JGonnermann.github.io/content/projects/_index.md

             <p class="project-subtitle">AI for Education</p>
             <p><strong>problem:</strong></p>
             <ul>
-            <p>Teachers face increasingly diverse classrooms, yet despite the recognized importance of differentiation, limited time and resources make it difficult to translate personalization into everyday practice</p>
+            <p>Teachers face increasingly diverse classrooms, yet despite the recognized importance of differentiation, limited time and resources make it difficult to translate personalization into everyday practice.</p>
             </ul>
-            <p>FACET is a teacher-centred LLM-based multi-agent system that supports teachers in developing personalized educational materials according to student characteristics, such as motivation, self-concept and performance</p>
+            <p>FACET is a teacher-centred LLM-based multi-agent system that supports teachers in developing personalized educational materials according to student characteristics, such as motivation, self-concept and performance.</p>
             <p><strong>key features:</strong></p>
             <ul>
-              <li>Multi-agent architecture: Different agents simulating students and teacher</li>
+              <li>Multi-agent architecture: Incorporates multiple agents that simulate both students and the teacher</li>
-              <li>Personalization: Personalized materials based on individual student affective and motivational attributes and performance</li>
+              <li>Personalization: Delivers tailored learning materials based on individual students’ affective, motivational, and performance-related attributes</li>
-              <li>Teacher-centred design: Empowers teachers with AI assistance while maintaining pedagogical control</li>
+              <li>Teacher-centred design: Supports teachers through AI-driven assistance while preserving their pedagogical autonomy and authority</li>
             </ul>
             <p><strong>outcome:</strong></p>
             <ul>
-              <li>Together with teachers, we develop a teacher-centred LLM-based multi-agent system to develop AI-based personalized teaching materials.
-Therefore, we do not only focus on performance, but also consider the motivational and affective aspects of students</li>
+            -> Together with teachers, we are developing a teacher-centered, LLM-based multi-agent system designed to create AI-generated personalized teaching materials.
+Our approach goes beyond performance optimization by also taking into account students’ motivational and affective dimensions, ensuring a more holistic understanding of learning processes.
             </ul>
-            <p><a href="https://arxiv.org/abs/2508.11401" target="_blank">Read the preprint →</a></p>
+            <p><a href="https://arxiv.org/abs/2508.11401" target="_blank">read more about the FACET framework →</a></p>
           </div>
         </div>